strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==

+= .8.1 =
+* SECURITY: Better sanitization of POST parameters in the ITN hander.
+* BUG FIX/ENHANCEMENT: The PayFast signature is really called PayFast PassPhrase now.

 = .8 =
 * Initial release.
 Pluganized from the PayFast PMPro fork.
 Includes many bug fixes and improvements.